Undergraduate and Postgraduate Taught Students

 For more information/guidance, please visit the following link.

-If you are enrolled on a full-time undergraduate or postgraduate taught course, and you are studying on a Tier 4 visa, you are expected to remain in the UK, specifically within the South Wales area, and comply with the University Tier 4 attendance monitoring procedures until your course completion date.
+If you are enrolled on a full-time undergraduate or postgraduate taught course, and you are studying on a Tier 4/Student Route visa, you are expected to remain in the UK, specifically within the South Wales area, and comply with the University Tier 4/Student Route attendance and engagement monitoring procedures until your course completion date.

-You are required to be on campus, attending and engaging with your course and scanning your fingerprint every 7 days, until the end of each term.
+You are required to be on campus, attending and engaging with your course until the end of each term.
 Self-directed study forms part of your academic obligations and therefore even if your taught classes have finished, your study has not.
 If you have decided that your taught classes have ended for the term and you wish to leave the UK, you will be doing so at your own discretion and without the authorisation from the University.

-If you submit a leave of absence request and it is approved, your information will be updated on the University’s attendance monitoring system (SEAtS) and the University’s student management information system (Quercus).
+If you submit a leave of absence request and it is approved, your information will be updated on the University’s student management information system (Quercus).
 In addition, if you are travelling overseas, you should receive a letter confirming the purpose of your trip in case you are asked for evidence by UKVI personnel when you re-enter the UK.

 If your request for leave of absence is not approved, the normal University attendance monitoring processes will apply.

-For further information regarding our absence and attendance monitoring requirements for international non-EU students, please visit our International – Tier 4 pages.
+For further information regarding our absence and attendance monitoring requirements for Tier 4/Student Route international students, please visit our Tier 4/Student Route Attendance and Engagement Monitoring page.
 Further information about your responsibilities as a Tier 4 sponsored student can be found by visiting the following link.